Death being cheap in live-action TV.

 - Lampshaded beautifully in this exchange between Sam and Claire Novak in "Angel Heart" (S10, E20).

-- A Reaper mentions the existence of the Empty, the featureless void outside the universe that God and The Anti-God sprung from and where all deceased Angels go, and threatens the Winchesters with sending their souls there instead of Heaven to ensure they'll be Deader Than Dead.
+- A Reaper mentions the existence of the Empty, the featureless void outside the universe that God and The Anti-God sprung from and where all deceased Angels go, and threatens the Winchesters with sending their souls there instead of Heaven to ensure they'll be Deader than Dead.
 The dead angels simply sleep for the rest of eternity, along with the Anthropomorphic Personification of the Empty itself.
-However, even this is not a guaranteed demise, as both Castiel and Lucifer have returned from it.
+However, even this is not a guaranteed demise, as both Castiel and Lucifer have either returned from it or attempted to.

 - For context, every single major character has died at least once and several have died more than that.